The Reunification Process

 What Families Should Expect

-The reunification process, start to finish, may take several hours, or even require overnight coordination, depending on several factors.
+The reunification process, from start to finish, may take several hours, or even require overnight coordination, depending on several factors.
 These include the nature of the emergency, the location and accessibility of the reunification, and the level of disruption that the precipitating event has caused in the surrounding community.
 School administration and staff will maintain responsibilities until the event has concluded or their responsibilities have been transferred to other personnel.
 If there is a community-wide incident, it will require additional coordination and communication working with the Cache County Sheriff's Department as well as other Cache County Emergency Services.

 The following video should provide you with a better idea of how the reunification process works: CCSD Family Reunification Video